Philadelphia crime family: "Little Nicky" Scarfo's reign (1981–1990)

-When Nicodemo Scarfo became Boss, he wanted to unify organized crime in the area and dreamed of running a smooth criminal empire.
-He soon imposed a "street tax" on all criminal rackets in Philadelphia/South Jersey.
+When Nicky Scarfo became boss, he wanted to unify organized crime in the area and dreamed of running a smooth criminal empire.
+He soon imposed a "street tax" on all criminal rackets in Philadelphia and South Jersey.
 Although financially extorting criminals is a common Mafia racket, it was a somewhat alien practice in Philadelphia.
 Enforced by soldiers and associates of the family, the tax was paid by criminals working independently from the Mafia, including drug dealers, bookmakers, loan sharks, pimps, and number runners operating in territory that Scarfo deemed his own were forced to pay his street tax weekly.
 Those who refused to pay the tax were often murdered.
-Loan shark, drug dealer and pawn shop owner John Calabrese was killed by Joseph Ciancaglini Sr., Tommy DelGiorno, Frank Iannarella and Pat Spirito.
+Loan shark, drug dealer and pawn shop owner John Calabrese was killed by Joseph Ciancaglini Sr., Tommy DelGiorno, Frank Iannarella and Pasquale "Pat the Cat" Spirito.
 Frankie "Flowers" D'Alfonso was brutally beaten by Salvatore Testa and Joey Pungitore for refusing to pay the street tax.
 He was later murdered in 1985.

 The crime family's biggest racket was the control of labor unions.
-During Bruno's and Scarfo's reigns, the Philadelphia crime family maintained some degree of influence over Roofers Union Local 30, Iron Workers Union Local 405, Laborers Union Local 332 and Teamsters Union Locals 107, 158, 331 and 837.
+During Bruno's and Scarfo's reigns, the Philadelphia Mafia maintained some degree of influence over Roofers Union Local 30, Iron Workers Union Local 405, Laborers Union Local 332 and Teamsters Union Locals 107, 158, 331 and 837.
 The crime family used this influence to extort businesses, steal from the union treasuries and receive paychecks and benefits for little to no work.

 Scarfo also got the crime family heavily involved in methamphetamine trafficking, which was the drug of choice in the Philadelphia/South Jersey area.
 At first, the family extorted money from local meth dealers.
-When Greek-American gangster Chelsais Bouras, boss of the Philadelphia Greek Mob, began intruding on the methamphetamine trade in Philadelphia and refused to pay Scarfo's street tax, Scarfo had him killed.
-Although the Greek Mob had long been a close ally and partner of the Philadelphia Mafia, and despite the fact that some Philadelphia Italian crime family members were themselves involved in Bouras's methamphetamine trafficking ring, the hot-headed and ruthless Scarfo decided to send a message to all local crime organizations about respecting the street tax and the primacy of the Philadelphia crime family by having Bouras killed in public.
-Bouras was eating dinner with his girlfriend, friends and Scarfo soldier Raymond Martorano when a hit team ambushed and killed Bouras and his girlfriend.
+When Greek-American gangster Chelsais "Steve" Bouras, boss of the Philadelphia Greek Mob, began intruding on the methamphetamine trade in Philadelphia and refused to pay Scarfo's street tax, Scarfo had him killed.
+Although the Greek mob had long been a close ally and partner of the Philadelphia Mafia, and despite the fact that some Philadelphia Italian crime family members were themselves heavily involved in Bouras's methamphetamine trafficking ring, the hot-headed and ruthless Scarfo decided to send a message to all local crime organizations about respecting the street tax and the primacy of the Philadelphia crime family by having Bouras killed in public.
+Bouras was eating dinner with his girlfriend, friends, and Scarfo soldier Raymond Martorano when a hit team ambushed and killed Bouras along with his girlfriend.

-The Philadelphia crime family then started controlling the meth trade in the area by supplying illicit P2P (the key meth ingredient) to meth manufacturers.
-By controlling the supply of P2P the Philadelphia crime family was generally able to control the methamphetamine trade in the Philadelphia/South New Jersey area.
+The Philadelphia family then started controlling the meth trade in the area by supplying illicit P2P (the key meth ingredient) to meth manufacturers.
+By controlling the supply of P2P, the Philadelphia mob was generally able to control the methamphetamine trade in the Philadelphia/South New Jersey area.
 Some criminals borrowed money from Mafia members to finance meth operations (and benefited from working with the Mafia instead of being extorted by them).
 The crime family also had some involvement in cocaine and marijuana trafficking.